glenacota/confluence_chunker/README.md

 Make sure that such environment variables are set before running the tool.

 ### OpenSearch configuration
-If you plan to index the chunks into OpenSearch, here are the requirements:
+To index the chunks into a running instance of OpenSearch:
 - Disable the cluster security features - notably, no authentication or fine-grained access control.
 - Set the environment variables `OPENSEARCH_HOST` and `OPENSEARCH_PORT` with the actual values.